FuseByExample/microservice-camel-in-action/readme.md

 ```

-To deploy our application on OpenShift, we will use the `oc` client and with the command `process` and pass as paremter the definition of the file `oc process -f target/classes/kubernetes.json | oc create -f -`
+To deploy our application on OpenShift, we will use the OpenShift `oc` client and with the command `process` and pass as parameter the definition of the file `oc process -f target/classes/kubernetes.json | oc create -f -`

 The different commands to be used are summarized here after